 There is also an American version of café au lait that originated in the most French part of the U.S., New Orleans.
 This version is unique for a few reasons, the main one being the addition of chicory in the coffee.
 Chicory is a plant that has a very woody taste.
 This gives the drink an extremely distinct flavor.
 The milk in this version isn’t steamed, but scalded, or heated right up to the boiling point.
 The last reason this version is different is that it’s usually served with a sweet treat called a beignet.
 This is a ball of fried dough coated with powdered sugar, a French version of a donut.

-SEE ALSO: The 10 Best Coffee Substitutes of 2021
+SEE ALSO: The 10 Best Coffee Substitutes

 Highlighting the Café au Lait vs Latte Differences